20 High Protein Foods for Muscle Building

 5. Lean Beef — 26g protein per 100g

-Beef provides complete protein plus iron, zinc, and B12 — nutrients that are harder to get from plant sources.
-Choose cuts like sirloin, tenderloin, or 93% lean ground beef to keep fat content moderate.
+Beef provides complete protein plus iron, zinc, and B12, three nutrients that play direct roles in energy production, oxygen transport, and muscle function.
+These are harder to obtain in sufficient quantities from plant sources.
+Choose cuts like sirloin, tenderloin, eye of round, or 93% lean ground beef to keep saturated fat moderate.
+A 200g steak delivers over 50 grams of protein and about 5mg of iron, which is more than half the daily requirement for men and a third for premenopausal women.

 6. Tuna — 29g protein per 100g